Trent-Richardson/self-catering-api/README.md

 # self-catering-api
-Mock implementation of a self-catering business
+Mock API implementation of a self-catering business.
+For illustrative purposes only.